Setup

 Onboardbase provides you a way to upload your secrets directly from your env file into your project on Onboardbase.

-Your env values is expected be in this format KEY=MY_KEY
+Your env values are expected in a YAML format like

-Now that Onboardbase is injecting secrets as environment variables, it's best to remove all application code relying on .env files and .env files that may still exist locally.
+Now that Onboardbase is injecting secrets as environment variables, you can remove your .env